Twitter User Lookup API

 Growth, partnerships, and outreach operations

-These teams often need to enrich accounts before segmentation, targeting, or follow-up actions happen elsewhere.
+These teams often need to resolve usernames, enrich profile data, and clean account records before segmentation, targeting, or follow-up actions happen elsewhere.

 Trust, safety, and review workflows